industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ## Model Import in LiveTwin

 This guide shows two different ways to import the [Simulink model](/src/Pump_simulation.slx) into LiveTwin.
 The first option is to use SIMATIC Target and export the model directly from a running Simulink instance to a running LiveTwin instance.
-The other way is to export the model as a [.zip](/src/pump_simulation_final.zip) file and later upload it in the LiveTwin WebUI.
+The other way is to export the model as a [.zip](/src/pump_simulation_final.zip) file and later upload it in the LiveTwin WebUI (the procedure used to generate the [provided file](/src/pump_simulation_final.zip) is described in [this guide](https://github.com/industrial-edge/livetwin-earthquake-detection/blob/main/docs/export_simulink_model.md)).

 ### SIMATIC Target and Simulink